 Evaluating the performance of Big Data systems is the usual way of getting information about the expected execution time of analytics applications.
 These applications are generally used to extract meaningful information from very large input datasets.
-There exist many highlevel frameworks for Big Data analysis, each one oriented to different fields like machine learning and data mining, like Mahout (Apache Mahout (2009)), or graph analytics like Giraph (Avery (2011)).
-These high-level frameworks allow to define complex data processing pipelines that are later decomposed into more fine-grained operations in order to be executed by Big Data processing frameworks like Hadoop (Dean and Ghemawat (2008)), Spark (Zaharia et al (2016)) and Flink (Apache Flink (2014)).
-Therefore, the performance evaluation of these frameworks is key to determine their suitability for scalable Big Data analysis.
+There exist many high-level frameworks for Big Data analysis, each one oriented to different fields like machine learning and data mining, like Mahout (Apache Mahout 2009), or graph analytics like Giraph (Avery 2011).
+These highlevel frameworks allow to define complex data processing pipelines that are later decomposed into more fine-grained operations in order to be executed by Big Data processing frameworks like Hadoop (Dean and Ghemawat 2008), Spark (Zaharia et al. 2016), and Flink (Apache Flink 2014).